sebawita/KinveyChat/Articles/chatbot-with-Alexa/readme.md

 In the `steps` array, start typing `step` and select the `step-message` snippet.

-Set the message to `"Top up works"`.
+Set the message to `"top-up works"`.